NativeScript/docs-v7/core-concepts/publishing-android-apps.md

 ### Creating an app
 Go to the **All applications** section and click the **+ Add new application** button.

-You will get prompted to provide the app title and you can then proceed with the store listings.
+1.You will get prompted to provide the app title

+2.You can then proceed with the store listings.

-You can fill in app description, screenshots and so on.
+3.You can fill in app description, screenshots and so on.

 <Comment: Why not make the previous lines a numbered list?
 You are instructing the customer to perform steps in a particular order.>
 You can also submit an APK.
 Read about how to obtain an APK from a NativeScript app. <Comment: You are missing a link to this resource.>